lubeda/EspHoMaTriXv2/README.md

 ### Services

 All communication with Home Assistant use the homeasistant-api.
 The services can be provided by default or also defined additionally in the YAML.
-To define the additional services, you need the id of the ehmtx-component e.g. ```id(rgb8x32)```.
+To define the additional services, you need the ID of the ehmtx-component e.g. ```id(rgb8x32)```.

 ### Use in Home Assistant automations

-The easiest way to use ehmtx as a status display is to use the icon names as trigger id.
+The easiest way to use ehmtx as a status display is to use the icon names as trigger ID.
 In my example, I have an icon named “wind” when the sensor.wind_speed has a new state, this automation sends the new data to the screen with the icon named “wind” and so on.

 ```yaml
 alias: EHMTX 8266 Test